logankeenan/logankeenan.github.io/content/posts/rust-and-wasm-as-a-ui-framework.md

 I want to use standard server-side web app patterns.
 No messy build tools, no learning UI frameworks, no transpilers, or any of the other complexity involved with development today.
 It's not that those things are bad, but it's more than I want to think about.
-I just want to focus on the user problem.
+I just want to focus on the user problem and minimal technical overhead.
 So what does this involve?
 Just a server, HTTP requests, HTTP responses, HTML, JavaScript when needed, and updating the browser DOM.
 This can all be achieved by _ running_ a Rust server in the browser in combination with a bit of JavaScript.
 It takes old server-side patterns enhanced by new technology.